For The Bank of New York Mellon Corporation [BK], Analyst sees a rise to $56. What next?

 Sponsored

-To ensure accommodation for all stockholders, those that wish to participate in person must register in advance.
-For more information on registration, see Annual Meeting Q&A in the 2023 Proxy Statement.

-The Bank of New York Mellon Corporation stock has also loss -0.40% of its value over the past 7 days.
-However, BK stock has declined by -5.40% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 8.48% and lost -1.41% year-on date.
+The Bank of New York Mellon Corporation stock has also gained 1.31% of its value over the past 7 days.
+However, BK stock has declined by -4.99% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 15.86% and gained 0.48% year-on date.

 Here’s what leading stock market gurus have to say about The Bank of New York Mellon Corporation [BK]: